routine needed to run the notebook on Google Colab

 variable inContinuousConv

-Input functionΒΆ
+Input Function¶

 [first coordinate, second coordinate, field value]

-- $N_{in}$ represents the number of vectorial function presented.
-For example a vectorial function $f = [f_1, f_2]$ will have $N_{in}=2$
+. - $N_{\text{in}}$ represents the number of vectorial functions presented.
+For example, a vectorial function $f = [f_1, f_2]$ will have $N_{\text{in}}=2$.

-Let's see an example to clear the ideas.
-We will be verbose to explain in details the input form.
-We wish to create the function: $$ f(x, y) = [\sin(\pi x) \sin(\pi y), -\sin(\pi x) \sin(\pi y)] \quad (x,y)\in[0,1]\times[0,1] $$
+$$ f(x, y) = [\sin(\pi x) \sin(\pi y), -\sin(\pi x) \sin(\pi y)] \quad (x,y)\in[0,1]\times[0,1] $$

 # batch size fixed to 1